quantdev1/Quantlab/README.md

-<h2>What is Chronos?</h2>
+<h2>What is Quantlab?</h2>
 <p>
-Chronos is mainly a manager for masternode coins giving us all the painless and simple way to: Track, Manage,Buy,Sell and deploy a masternode.
+Quantlab is mainly a manager for masternode coins giving us all the painless and simple way to: Track, Manage,Buy,Sell and deploy a masternode.
 <p/>

 <p>
-A one single pit stop for you to have an easy way of managing your desired master node coins and not only chronos!
+A one single pit stop for you to have an easy way of managing your desired master node coins and not only quantlab!
 <p/>

 <p>